cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 **Duration:**

-Approx 1.5 house in class
+Approx 1.5 hours in class

 Plus 2-3 weeks advance preparation in order for participants to learn to bake bread (in own time)